Hooker Valley Track icebergs

 Before you set off on any adventure, make sure to head to the Mt Cook information center in Mt Cook Village.
 This is definitely one of the best information centers in the country and you can easily spend hours walking around here and visiting the exhibition about climbing Mt Cook and its history.
 It’s a great alternative on a rainy day in case the weather doesn’t allow you to go outside!

-One of the best things to do at Mount Cook is definitely hiking.
+One of the best things to do in Mount Cook is definitely hiking.
 Even if you aren’t much of a hiker, you will still enjoy some easy trails that give you access to some of the most amazing places in the national park.
 If you just have a couple of hours, you can easily enjoy the short Kea Point Track or the Blue Lakes and Tasman Glacier View Track.
 If you have half a day, a great option is the Hooker Valley Track, it’s the best Mount Cook hike for sure!

 Those having a bit more time can hike up to Sealy Tarns or even further up to Mueller Hut.
 This last one is demanding and only for fit hikers free of a fear of heights.